2.5 Creativity and wellbeing

 You’ll explore three avenues for expressing creativity: tackling challenges in work contexts, experimenting with creative identity, and self-actualization.

-The Merriam-Webster dictionary defines well-being as the state of being happy, healthy, and prosperous.
-Well-being researchers discuss different dimensions of well-being at the individual level – emotional, psychological and physical (Martela & Sheldon, 2019, Warr & Nielsen, 2018, Fredrickson et al, 2015).
-There are different areas of life, like work, family relationships and friendships, where we may want to take care of our well-being (see Figure 2.5.1.).
+What is well-being?
+The Merriam-Webster dictionary defines well-being as being happy, healthy, and prosperous.
+Well-being researchers discuss different dimensions of well-being at the individual level—emotional, psychological and physical (Martela & Sheldon, 2019, Warr & Nielsen, 2018, Fredrickson et al, 2015).
+People generally try to take care of their well-being in different dimensions of life, like work, family relationships and friendships.

 • the ratio of positive and negative emotions you experience during a day;

-• the level of satisfaction with what you achieve; and
+• the level of satisfaction with what you achieve

-In this subchapter, we’ll focus on the first two types of well-being and how creativity can be the driver in enhancing them in professional life.
+In this sub-chapter, we’ll focus on the first two types of well-being and how creativity can enhance them in professional life.

-There are some personal strategies related to self-awareness that we can develop for a higher sense of well-being in all the three dimensions described in Figure 2.5.1.
-(Waters et al., 2022).
-For instance, at Aalto University, the Oasis of Radical Wellbeing suggests accepting our emotions, cultivating self-compassion, frequent movement, high-quality connections, etc.
+There are some personal strategies related to self-awareness that we can develop for a higher sense of well-being.
+For instance, Aalto University’s Oasis of Radical Well-being suggests tools and strategies like accepting our emotions, cultivating self-compassion, frequent movement and high-quality connections.

-Creativity, understood as the use of your creative thinking to solve problems in work contexts, can lead to a sense of mastery and achievement.
-When understood as the exploration and experimentation of your creative identity in your work life, creativity can lead to a sense of meaning, self-actualization, and authenticity.
-When creativity is understood as the engagement in artistic activities, such as crafts, drawing, singing, dancing, etc, it can bring positive emotions, as such awe, joy, gratitude, hope, inspiration, and vitality.
+Creativity can lead to a sense of mastery and achievement.
+When you explore your creative identity and experiment, it can lead to a sense of meaning, self-actualization and authenticity.
+When creativity is understood as engagement in artistic activities, such as crafts, drawing, singing or dancing, it can generate positive emotions like awe, joy, gratitude, hope, inspiration and vitality.

 Creative problem-solving and emotional awareness

-Smith et al., (2022) found that experts whose jobs require creative thinking and skills experience fewer positive emotions compared with individuals who use their creativity in their free time.
-This may be explained by the nature of the work-related problems, which involve high levels of complexity and uncertainty.
-Finding risky and daring problems that affect the lives of millions of people, solving unexpected and ill-defined problems, and implementing a new project are three types of work challenges that require creative approaches (see Figure 2.5.2 below).
+Smith et al., (2022) found that experts whose jobs require creative thinking and skills experience fewer positive emotions than people who use their creativity in their free time.
+This may be explained by the nature of work-related problems, which involve high levels of complexity and uncertainty.
+Identifying high-risk, daring problems that affect the lives of millions of people, solving unexpected and ill-defined problems, and implementing a new project are three types of work challenges that require creative approaches.
+Being in such a work situation means going through a creative process where emotions play a central role in finding the way to solutions.

-Therefore, self-awareness and self-regulation during the creative process influence the psychological and emotional well-being of the creator.
-In addition, throughout the creative process, experts may be driven by the need for autonomy, competence and relatedness, which are independent indicators of general meaning in life (Martela et al., 2023, Martela et al., 2018).
-Upon completion of the creative process, creators will enjoy a sense of accomplishment.
+Self-awareness and self-regulation during the creative process thus influence the psychological and emotional well-being of the creator.
+In addition, throughout the creative process, experts may be driven by their need for autonomy, competence and relatedness (Martela et al., 2023, Martela et al., 2018).
+Once the process is over, creators will enjoy a sense of accomplishment.

-The more challenging and novel the problem that requires creative thinking, the more highs and lows in the experienced well-being.
-Being a creative problem-solver at work is a matter of emotional awareness and perseverance, all in the name of a sense of autonomy, competence, and impact.
+The more challenging and novel the problem is, the more highs and lows will be experienced in well-being.
+Being a creative problem-solver at work is a matter of emotional awareness and perseverance.

-When it comes to the effect of being engaged in radically creative activities on well-being, Petrou & Jongerling (2022) uncovered that in the context of the COVID-19 crisis at work, incremental creativity is related to both employee well-being and performance, while radical creativity is primarily related to employee development.
-Radical creativity at work is not born out of satisfaction or self-sufficient states.
-Quite the opposite, it may become a valuable personal strategy of proactivity in times of crisis.
+Petrou & Jongerling (2022) showed that, in the context of the COVID-19 crisis, incremental creativity at work was related to both employee well-being and performance, while radical creativity was primarily related to employee development.
+Radical creativity at work is not born out of satisfaction or feeling self-sufficient—quite the opposite, it may become a valuable strategy of proactively dealing with a crisis, even if it doesn’t always feel good.

-Therefore, when organizations want radical creativity, leadership should support the employees to break the rules in a way that protects employee well-being.
-For instance, Astro Teller, the head of X, the former Google X innovation lab, discussed in a TED talk about the secret to making people feel comfortable working on big, risky projects and exploring daring ideas:
+Therefore, leaders in organizations looking for radical creativity should encourage employees to break the rules in a way that protects employee well-being.
+For instance, Astro Teller, the head of Google’s innovation lab X, talked about the secret to making people feel comfortable in big, risky projects and exploring daring ideas in a TED talk: ‘Rather than avoid the mess, pretend it’s not there, we’ve tried to make that our strength.’

-In the first stages of a radically creative project, employees spend a great deal of their time proving how the project could be faulty.
-X’s mission is “to create radical new technologies to solve some of the world’s hardest problems”.
-A team of inventors, scientists, engineers, and entrepreneurs, works on the world’s toughest problems, like clean energy, food supply, health, etc. When experimental projects don’t go as hoped, people involved in the project receive bonuses and positive reinforcement (Sawyer, 2017).
+X’s mission is ‘to create radical new technologies to solve some of the world’s hardest problems.’
+A team of inventors, scientists, engineers, and entrepreneurs, works on the world’s toughest problems, like clean energy, food supply and healthcare.
+Even when experimental projects don’t go as hoped, the people involved in the project receive bonuses and positive reinforcement (Sawyer, 2017).

-Summing up, creativity is needed to solve ill-defined and novel challenges in the workplace.
-While such challenges come with uncertainty, others’ resistance, and a storm of emotions, solving them leads to personal growth and a sense of achievement.
+Creativity is needed to solve ill-defined and novel challenges in the workplace.
+While such challenges come with uncertainty and face resistance and a storm of emotions, solving them leads to personal growth and a sense of achievement.
 Organizational support is valuable, especially when companies want their employees to engage in radical creativity.

 Creative hobbies and well-being